-This perhaps gives it an advantage over some of the other forums in that it offers a wide variety of in-depth discussions about occupational therapy.
-It’s a great forum for keeping up with current events in the occupational therapy world, including breakthrough research, trending practices, and international perspectives on the field.
+It’s a great forum for keeping up with current events in the occupational therapy world, including breakthrough research, trending practices, and international perspectives on our field.

 Individual University OT Program Forums

-If you’re interested in discussing occupational therapy online, you’ll no doubt gain recommendations from your peers regarding other solid university forums to follow.
+If you’re interested in discussing occupational therapy online, you’ll no doubt gain recommendations from your peers regarding other helpful university forums to follow.

-While this is a valuable option after you first enter the job market, the revolving audiences in the forums can result in repetition of content.
+While this is a valuable option after you first enter the job market, the revolving audiences in the forums can result in a repetition of information.

 Cost: Dependent on the school.
-Usually, once you’re enrolled in or graduated from a program, schools will provide free access.
+Usually, once you’re enrolled in or graduated from an OT program, schools will provide free access.

-Regardless of the forums you choose, remember that nobody is on a professional island.
+Regardless of the occupational therapy forum you choose, remember that nobody is on a professional island.
 Lots of helpful input will only help you grow and improve as an occupational therapist.

-What is your favorite OT forum?
+Do you have a favorite occupational therapy forum that we missed?
 Let us know in the comments below!

 This post was originally published on December 20, 2019 and updated on February 21, 2023.